Chat to us online now

 At this stage it can be helpful to try to increase your child's circle of friends, by inviting a number of children home regularly, to forge stronger friendships.

 That often does the trick, but if not, it's time to write to the head teacher, outlining everything that has gone on, and including evidence from the diary to back up your complaint.
-Putting a complaint in writing is essential so that there is a record of your concern.
+You also have the option of copying this to the Board of Governors.
+Putting a complaint in writing is essential so that there is a record of your concern and this puts the situation on a more formal footing.

 Schools have a duty of care, and allowing a child to be continually bullied when the school has been alerted to the problem could be seen as a breach of that duty.